EricMFink/EmploymentLaw/_casebook/chap4.md

 <div class="legal-code">

-##### Discrimination against persons for lawful use of lawful products during nonworking hours prohibited.
+<p class="case-h1">Discrimination against persons for lawful use of lawful products during nonworking hours prohibited.</p>

 (a\) As used in this section, "employer" means the State and all political subdivisions of the State, public and quasi-public corporations, boards, bureaus, commissions, councils, and private employers with three or more regularly employed employees.